Learning Speech Emotion Representations in the Quaternion Domain

-We configured our experimental setup in order to show the performance difference between real and corresponding quaternion CNNs fed with the emotional quaternion embeddings.
-Therefore, we paid attention to perform each experiment in as-close-as-possible conditions, rather than optimizing each architecture for each different dataset.
-For this reason, our results can not be directly compared to the the state-of-the-art for these datasets.
-For all experiments we used a learning rate of 0.00001, ADAM optimizer, a batch size of 20 samples, we apply early stopping with patience of 20 epoch on the validation loss and we split the training, validation and test sub-sets with 70\%, 20\% and 10\% of the data, respectively.
+For all experiments we used a learning rate of 0.00001, ADAM optimizer, and a batch size of 20 samples, we apply early stopping with the patience of 20 epochs on the validation loss and we split the training, validation, and test sub-sets with approximately 70\%, 20\% and 10\% of the data, respectively.